Child and Adolescent Team

 Yasmin Rahemtulla

-• Yasmin has over 20 years’ experience working as a Mental Health Nurse as well as Couples Psychotherapist experience for the past 12 years.
+Yasmin has over 20 years’ experience working as a Mental Health Nurse and is a qualified CBT Therapist.

-Working in the NHS, Yasmin has worked in CAMHS offering assessment and treatment to young people/teenagers with a wide range of mental health issues such as, but not limited to, anxiety/depression, self-harm, school refusal, family issues and challenges within friendships.
+In the NHS, Yasmin worked in CAMHS, offering assessment and treatment to young people/teenagers with a wide range of mental health issues such as, but not limited to, anxiety/depression, self-harm, school refusal, family issues and challenges within friendships.

 Yasmin has also worked at the Tavistock clinic on a specialist team that was set up to provide support to young people who were at risk of placement breakdown in foster care.
 She provided confidential one to one sessions for those at risk within that service.